moonospace/goodie/CONTRIBUTING.md

 - Follows the Code of Conduct of the project.
 - Adheres to the project's Code Style.
 - Includes a description of the changes made in the pull request.

-## Giving Ideas

-If you have an idea for a new feature or improvement, please create an issue in the issue tracker.
-This will allow other contributors to discuss the idea and provide feedback before implementing it.

 ## Testing